Justin Timberlake: 2013–2017: The 20/20 Experience, 2 of 2, and Trolls

-Showcasing the final date of The 20/20 Experience World Tour at Las Vegas' MGM Grand Garden Arena, the space-age themed concert film titled Justin Timberlake + The Tennessee Kids and directed by Jonathan Demme premiered at the 2016 Toronto International Film Festival on September 13.
+Showcasing the final date of The 20/20 Experience World Tour at Las Vegas' MGM Grand Garden Arena, the space-age-themed concert film titled Justin Timberlake + The Tennessee Kids and directed by Jonathan Demme premiered at the 2016 Toronto International Film Festival on September 13.
 Timberlake dedicated the film to Prince for influencing his music.
 Ahead of its debut at the film festival, the streaming service Netflix released it on October 12.
-Timberlake composed the soundtrack and served as music supervisor for the 2017 film The Book of Love, which his wife Jessica Biel produced and starred in.
+Timberlake composed the soundtrack and served as music supervisor for the 2017 film The Book of Love, which his wife, Jessica Biel, produced and starred in.

 Timberlake voiced the lead character in DreamWorks Animation's musical comedy Trolls opposite Anna Kendrick.
-The film was released in November 2016, and returned for its next two entries Trolls: World Tour and Trolls: Band Together in 2020 and 2023 respectively.
+The film was released in November 2016 and returned for its next two entries, Trolls: World Tour and Trolls: Band Together, in 2020 and 2023, respectively.
 He also served as the executive music producer, performing original music for the film.
 The lead single, "Can't Stop the Feeling!", was released on May 6, 2016.
 Timberlake was invited by Swedish broadcaster Sveriges Television (SVT) to perform "Can't Stop the Feeling" live during the interval act at the grand finale of the Eurovision Song Contest 2016 on May 14, 2016.
-The single debuted at number one on the U.S. Billboard Hot 100, and reached the top spot in other 16 countries.
-It became his eighth U.S. Mainstream Top 40 number-one song.
-It became the best-selling song of the year in the U.S. with 2.4 million downloads sold.
-On February 26, 2017, Timberlake opened the 89th Academy Awards with a performance of "Can't Stop the Feeling!", since the song earned him a nomination.
-Also that year, Timberlake starred with Kate Winslet and Juno Temple in Woody Allen's drama film Wonder Wheel, and headlined several festivals and live sets, including Rock in Rio, the United States Grand Prix, and the Pilgrimage Music & Cultural Festival, which he co-produced.
+The single debuted at number one on the U.S. Billboard Hot 100 and reached the top spot in 16 other countries, becoming his eighth U.S. Mainstream Top 40 number-one song.
+It also became the best-selling song of the year in the U.S. with 2.4 million downloads sold.
+On February 26, 2017, Timberlake opened the 89th Academy Awards with a performance of "Can't Stop the Feeling!" since the song earned him a nomination.
+Also that year, Timberlake starred with Kate Winslet and Juno Temple in Woody Allen's drama film Wonder Wheel.
+He headlined several festivals and live sets, including Rock in Rio, the United States Grand Prix, and the Pilgrimage Music & Cultural Festival, which he co-produced.